I’m 34 And I Still Don’t Have A Clue What I’m Doing

 The decision to move home

-pregnant in new zealand
+pregnant lady posing in front of the lake in queenstown new zealand

 Me and my little bump in Queenstown

-Do we regret our decision
+Do we regret our decision?

 The short answer is yes – everyday we question whether or not we made the right decision leaving the Covid safehaven of New Zealand.
 Especially when we’ve been watching via social media our friends there going to festivals, not wearing masks and generally going about life there as it was pre-Covid.